Data Protection Policy Löfbergs Ltd

 The individual always has the right to object to processing of personal data concerning him or her for the purpose of direct marketing.
 Such an objection may be raised at any time.
 Where the data subject objects to processing for direct marketing purposes, the personal data shall no longer be processed for such purposes.

 If you think that we are processing your data in contravention of the applicable data protection regulations, you are asked to notify us as soon as possible.
-You can also go directly to The Swedish Data Protection Authority and lodge a complaint.
+You can also go directly to the UK Information Commissioner Office The ICO and lodge a complaint.

 Compensation and liability